 Wheel-friendly: The lower garden is the more accessible part of the site.
 To access the tea house, enter via the top gate.

 This garden in Fagan Park has 11 themed displays over its 10 hectares.
 There are Chinese, Dutch, English, Japanese, and Mediterranean gardens, as well as BBQs and playgrounds.

-Fagan Park also gives the Camellia Gardens in Caringbah a run for their money with more than 80 types of camellias on site.
+Fagan Park also gives the Camellia Garden in Caringbah a run for their money with over 80 types of camellias on site.

 Address: 38-48 Arcadia Road, Galston